air/docker/README.md

 ## Attach is a mess

+"Attach isn't intended to run new stuff in the container.
+It's meant to attach to the running process."

 It doesn't work as documented: Ctrl-C kills the process. i.e. It proxies the signal to the PID even though we didn't specify `--sig-proxy=true`.
+Update: docs were updated to match the behaviour.

 - https://github.com/docker/docker/issues/2855
 - http://docs.docker.com/reference/commandline/cli/#attach